mnr/writing-wip/dimensions_living_book/greta.md

 I stand about six-foot, two-inches tall; the tallest of all the Niemann kids.
 My dad had the nickname of "shorty," which I originally thought was because of his height, but later learned it was due to his haircut.
 I am genetically like my grandfather, Louie, who stood 6-foot-6 and towered over Ella, his five-foot-and-a-little-bit-short wife.

-Greta is about five-foot-nothing and barely comes up to my shoulder.
+Greta is about five-foot-nothing and barely comes up to my armpit.
 When I first met Greta, she came out to the front door as I was unfolding myself from the front seat of my surplus postal jeep.
 She gave me an unflinching hug in spite of the road odor I carried.
 To return her hug I had to bend over-almost getting down on my knees to equalize our height.
 She was so damned pleased to meet me.

 Janell and I married, had kids, moved from the Midwest to Wyoming, then Colorado, then Portland, Oregon.
 Gene died shortly after we moved into our Portland home.
 Greta kept showing up.
 We have a spare bedroom and she loves to clean house.
 I told her several times she should move to Portland.
 She laughed and turned us down each time.
 I wasn't kidding.